FireIceMan/GLC_framework/genetics/README.md

 A statistical tool to analyze the "scaling property" in English corpora

+- For human text, please segment its words and syllagrams.

+  (1) For phonogram, e.g. English, use the format: "The hunt-er like ap-ple".
+The space is used to segment words, while the `-` is for syllagrams.

+  (2) For logogram, such as Chinese, use the format: "獵人 捕捉 獵物".
+The space is used to segment words, while no symbol is needed to syllabify them.

 ---------
 ## Fitting_MLE
 A teaching material of maximum likelihood estimation (MLE).